vale979/ComputeIt/README.md

 # ComputeIt
-Doing some computation with Haskell
+Doing some computation with Haskell.
+Just my practice project.